amonjerro/evolution-simulator/ReadMe.md

 - max-generations: The number of generations a run of this simulation will generate
 - max-steps: The number of steps the beings will be allowed to take until a generation is considered complete and selection criteria are applied.
 - gene-length: The complexity of the genes every being will have.
+- internal-neurons: Max number of separate internal neurons in the genetic pool